polarysekt/polarysekt.github.io/_posts/2020-06-10-Get-Stoked.md

 ---

 ![WARNING](https://upload.wikimedia.org/wikipedia/commons/thumb/d/dd/Achtung.svg/180px-Achtung.svg.png)

-IMPORTANT NOTE: Before I get started, I want to make it completely clear that I am about to describe something that involves risk.
+**IMPORTANT NOTE:** Before I get started, I want to make it completely clear that I am about to describe something that involves risk.
 Yes, actual danger.
 And as per my usual I smile and tell a joke, (often deeply and dryly satirical).
 So, yeah, you've been warned.

-Okay, let me just put these here.

-Here are a couple of referral links that will get you easily knee-deep into day trading:
+NOTE: Keep in mind you will have to do more work during tax season.

+## Getting Started

+### Get a broker

-## Robinhood
+#### Robinhood

 Check out RobinHood.